Last Updated on November 15, 2022

 Meeples are color-coded for every player and are made out of wood.
 Again, the extra effort is obvious, as structure tokens aren’t coins or cubes, but rather very detailed designs.
 The roosters are by far my favorite, and I sometimes use them to keep track of players in other games.

 Card quality is up to standard and I don’t see them wearing out any time soon.
 The rulebook is 19 pages long with a lot of pictures to make the learning process clearer.
-The box organizer has individual segments which make storing the game pieces a lot easier.
+The box organizer has individual segments which makes storing the game pieces a lot easier.

 Overall, I have to say I’m quite impressed with how Viticulture handled its pieces.
 There’s really nothing I could criticize, and if I really wanted to nitpick, I could say that the boards are a bit washed out, even though it was clearly an intentional choice.